tliu2021/oran-hwmgr-plugin/adaptors/loopback/README.md

 oc logs -n oran-hwmgr-plugin -l control-plane=controller-manager -f
 ```

-The [examples/nodelist-generator.sh](examples/nodelist-generator.sh) script can be used to generate a `nodelist` configmap with
+The [examples/nodelist-generator.sh](examples/nodelist-generator.sh) script can be used to generate a `loopback-adaptor-nodelist` configmap with
 user-defined hardware profiles and any number of nodes.

 Example test NodePool CRs can also be found in the [examples](examples) folder.